Covid-19 community champions

 We’ll also ask champions how they think we can make the best use of our weekly webinar sessions and the Covid-19 community champions programme.

-If you have a question or myth you would like answered you can send them in advance to email@example.com
+If you have a question you would like answered you can send them in advance to email@example.com

 Download champion materials